Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Depression & Loneliness.md

 Your emotional resources, including coping skills, may also make a difference.
 That’s why some people can manage being alone without feeling lonely.

 What about social or physical isolation?
-As you might expect, social and physical isolation from the COVID-19 pandemic caused a spikeTrusted Source in both loneliness and depression.
+As you might expect, social and physical isolation from the COVID-19 pandemic caused a spike in both loneliness and depression.

-“Many people lost their loved ones during the pandemic,” says Sehat.
+“Many people lost their loved ones during the pandemic.”
 “Moreover, people could not travel to meet their families or be with them.
 That lack of social connection, and the loss that many faced, worsened the loneliness factor in people.”

 In fact, one study found that one-third of participants reported symptoms of depression as a direct result of the pandemic.